This is the guide for one of three issues.

 - The project has not been deployed since the execution package was added.

 Make sure the project has been deployed since the execution package was added.
 The scheduler will always open the latest deployed version of a project and check for schedules.
 A simple save of a project after creating a execution package will not create a deployed version, thus the scheduler will not know of the new package.
+This is why we have the Save as deployed version option.

 - The schedule is not enabled in the project.